-I first made these for a snack for when I started going to the gym.
+I first made these for a snack when I started going to the gym.
 I was looking for a quick snack to eat before a workout that wouldn’t weigh me down.
 Eating one of these before a workout gave me a little energy boost without a heavy feeling.
 Then one after a workout gave me another boost of energy.

 Kids Love Them, Too

 It wasn’t long before other moms on the team started asking for this recipe.
-We noticed a difference in the way the boys played when they got that boost of energy that didn’t weigh them down.
+We noticed a difference in the way the boys play when they got that boost of energy that didn’t weigh them down.

-When I make these for the kids, I use different protein powder because the one I use for myself has added vitamins that the kids don’t need.
+When I make these for the kids, I use different protein powders because the one I use for myself has added vitamins that the kids don’t need.
 For the kids, I use a whey powder protein such as Six Star Elite which now has a protein powder designed specifically for women.

 If you are looking for a little added flavor, the water in the recipe can be replaced with strong coffee.
-Again I don’t use coffee when I make these for the kids, since they do no need the caffeine.
+Again I don’t use coffee when I make these for the kids, since they do not need the caffeine.

 Dark chocolate chips are also a delicious addition.

 Slivered almonds can be added as well to add to the flavor and texture.